david-garza/MechaCar_Statistical_Analysis/README.md

   The effectiveness depends on the needs and requirements of the customer requesting the model.
 Currently, this model accounts for 68% of the variation in mpg.
 This means that 32% of the variation is due to other unknown factors.
 A plot of the predicted mpg vs the measured mpg is provided for reference.

 ![Predicted vs. Actual](resources/d1predactual.png)

+## Deliverable 2: Summary Statistics on Suspension Coils

+The following analysis will perform summary statistics on production lots of suspension coils.
+Ideally, the values of the suspension coils should remain the same from lot to lot.